Foxi3/kb-uplexa/content/uplexa_ecosystem/4-plexanet.md

 ---
 title: "PlexaNet"
-metaTitle: "Info Page about PlexaNet"
+metaTitle: "uPlexa | Plexanet - Information Pages"
 metaDescription: "Details info and guides how to install and use PlexaNet"
 ---